 Dr. Sprock is a urogynecologist.
-She specializes in the diagnosis and treatment of pelvic floor disorder in women.
-We help women who have problems with their pelvic floor, which is like the support system for organs in your belly, such as the bladder, uterus, vagina, and rectum.
+She specializes in the diagnosis and treatment of pelvic floor disorders in women.
+We help women who have problems with their pelvic floor, which is like the support system for organs in your abdomen, such as the bladder, uterus, vagina, and rectum.

 These disorders involve the muscles, ligaments, connective tissues, and nerves that support and control the pelvic organs, including the bladder, uterus, vagina, and rectum.
 Urogynecologists have extensive training in gynecology and urology, allowing them to address a wide range of conditions related to the pelvic floor.

 This is when you accidentally leak urine when you don't mean to.
 For instance, you might cough, sneeze, or laugh and suddenly have a little urine come out.

 Accidental Bowel Leaks